surbhi18/personal-website/content/event/simons/index.md

 ---
-title: Computational Complexity of Learning ReLUs
+title: Learning Ising Models with Independent Failures

-event: Multifaceted Complexity of Machine Learning
+event: Research Fellow Talk

-location: Institute for Mathematical and Statistical Innovation (IMSI)
+location: Simons Institute for the Theory of Computing

 abstract: ""